-Actions That A Child Who Is A Victim of Sexual Abuse or Other Maltreatment Should Take been a victim of sexual abuse or maltreated, or have been in situations that make them feel uncomfortable in any way.
+Actions That A Child Who Is A Victim of Sexual Abuse or Other Maltreatment Should Take

+During student awareness sessions concerning sexual abuse and maltreatment issues, students will be encouraged to tell a trusted adult in a private and confidential conversation if they have been a victim of sexual abuse or maltreated, or have been in situations that make them feel uncomfortable in any way.
 School employees are trained to take appropriate actions to help the child obtain assistance and to follow proper reporting procedures.
 Older students will also be provided with local crisis hotline numbers to obtain assistance.